With iconic cliffs at its edge, music at its heart and history all around, has west Clare cracked the formula for holiday heaven?

 Further north, the Burren adds a splash of natural wonder into the mix as an array of rare and beautiful plant life thrives amongst its limestone fissures.
 Alpine Gentian, Bloody Cranesbill and Mountain Avens are just some of the Burren’s floral gems.

 Beneath the surface of the lunar like stone, lies an underground world: the Aillwee Caves are a maze-like cave system with underground lakes, bridged chasms and underground waterfalls.
 They’re also one of the few cave systems on the island you can explore without special equipment.

 Got to surf

 The Atlantic adds a burst of coastal coolness to west Clare, and rightly deserves its “gotta surf” motto.
-It attracts droves of wave lovers thanks in no small part to Aileen’s Wave.
+It attracts wave lovers from far and wide, thanks in no small part to Aileen’s Wave.
 Clocking in between 25-50ft, Aileen’s is not built for beginners but does attract the biggest names from the surfing world.

 History, with a twist

 A good antidote to all that activity is a bit of history.
 West Clare is an archeological hotspot, and the Burren is home to 70 wedge tombs – some older than the pyramids – including the famous Poulnabrone.

 Going a little gruesome, check out the 15th-century Leamanagh Castle, the one-time home of Red Mary, who had a fatalistic approach to getting rid of her husband.